Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2025/01/announcement-dutch-webshop-launched/index.md

 ## Conclusion

-Anyway, [the Dutch webshop is online and fully functional](https://nietdathetuitmaakt.nl).
+Anyway, the Dutch webshop is online and fully functional (at `nietdathetuitmaakt.nl`).
 It has a bunch of products.
 I manually designed all of them, pouring my _soul_ into them, vowing to experiment _instead_ of focusing only on output and "how can I make the most (expensive) products as quickly as possible?"

 {{% remark %}}
 An approach that, these days, mostly means connecting an AI to some script that automatically spits out random pretty images and places them on hundreds of shirts ...